Big Bertha (character): GLA: Misassembled

-Great Lakes Champions

-The team participated in a charity superhero poker tournament hosted by the Thing, where Flatman beat their host in the final round.
-Flatman's status as champion inspired the team to rename themselves the Great Lakes Champions, after being discouraged from affiliation with both the X-Men and the Defenders by members of those teams present at the tournament, ignoring the protests of former Champions of Los Angeles member Hercules.

 Civil War/The Initiative

 All of the Great Lakes Champions registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempted to apprehend them for violating the Act, only to be defeated and informed that they had already registered.

-Big Bertha has been identified as one of the 142 registered superheroes who are part of the Initiative.

 Big Bertha and her teammates became the Initiative group in charge of Wisconsin, calling themselves the Great Lakes Initiative.
 They were given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who planned to use his powers to cause mental instability on all the superheroes they consider a threat.
 During the task, Deadpool ambushes Mr. Immortal and Flatman.
 Flatman recruited him as a reserve member of the team but the mercenary eventually overstayed his welcome.
 In an attempt to evict Deadpool from their Initiative-sponsored headquarters, Big Bertha agrees on one date.
 Confusion reigns as she appears for the date in her slim form.
 After saving lives in a dockside all-you-can-eat restaurant, Bertha realizes that Deadpool was only attracted to her large form.
 She lectures him, telling of her experiences of only being valued for her looks in her slim form.
 In response, Deadpool removes his mask revealing his cancer-scarred face.
 Bertha promptly vomits in the parking lot, much to Deadpool's chagrin.
 Later, Squirrel Girl manages to evict Deadpool.

-Secret Invasion

-During the Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
-While Mr. Immortal was shocked at the discovery, Big Bertha thought that it was ridiculously obvious.
-They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.

-Fear Itself

-During the Fear Itself storyline, the team confronts Asbestos Man, who takes advantage of the fear and chaos that is happening.
-None of the group actually wish to touch the man due to the toxicity of his suit.
-Mr. Immortal talks him into giving up in return for being remembered by the others.